Edgar-Meza/social-media-dashboard/README.md

 ### Continued development

-I would like to work with the CSS framework tailwind with which I have not worked much but I find it interesting, for this challenge I planned to make use of some framework such as Reactjs, tailwind but I preferred to test my skills with HTML, Bootstrao and JavaScript.
+I would like to work with the CSS framework tailwind with which I have not worked much but I find it interesting, for this challenge I planned to make use of some framework such as Reactjs, tailwind but I preferred to test my skills with HTML, Bootstrap and JavaScript.

 ## Author